perronejon/cis106/notes/notes9/notes9.md

 **G**lobally match a **r**egular **e**xpression, and **p**rints the output.

 #### Usage/Formula
-Use to search a file for a string.
+Use to search a file or command output for a string.

 #### Examples

 ```
+grep "admin" access.log
 ```
->
+> Finds every instance of the regular expression "admin" in the access log file.

 ```
+grep
 ```
 >